3D Print Not Sticking to Print Bed? Here's the Solution

 Another reliable way to improve your 3D printer bed adhesion is to apply an adhesive directly to the build platform before you start printing.
 There are a number of adhesive products developed specifically for 3D printing, such as Magigoo and Stick Stick.
 Some of these dedicated adhesives are even designed with specific materials in mind.
 For example, Magigoo sells adhesive sticks tailored to polycarbonate (PC) and nylon (PA).[3]

 However, there are also several DIY solutions for bed adhesives: many makers have found glue sticks to be a reliable option, while others use hairspray or blue painter’s tape (best for PLA filament) or Kapton tape (best for ABS filament) to create a grippier print surface.
-If you do decide to use an adhesive coating on your 3D printer’s build plate, it is important to clean your build surface after the print is complete, otherwise you risk glue buildup and an uneven print surface.
+If you do decide to use an adhesive coating on your 3D printer’s build plate, it is important to apply them evenly and in moderation to avoid excessive buildup and to always clean your build surface after the print is complete, otherwise you risk glue buildup and an uneven print surface.

 Hairspray can Hairspray, glue sticks, or dedicated 3D printer adhesives can improve first layer adhesion.